Red Bar

 • Heat resistance: In some limited instances, the heat experienced during the soldering process could cause damage to the chip.
 In this case a socket can be added to the board, and the PLCC inserted after soldering is completed, and no high temperatures will be experienced.

-the SMD PLCC can have a variety of formats.
+The SMD PLCC can have a variety of formats.
 Lead counts can vary from 20 up to 84 and body widths range from 0.35 to 1.15 inches.
 Pin or lead spacing is generally 0.05 inches, i.e. 1.27 mm.

 PLCC sockets